Tongue-camp

 The Council mobilizes more resources for active and committed young people

-From days on mental health to outdoor activities, the island institution wants to promote "healthy leisure and integral development"
+From mental health conferences to outdoor activities, the island institution wants to promote "healthy leisure and integral development"

 Maria Sastre

-PalmaActive, healthy and committed young people.
-This is the challenge that the Consell de Mallorca sets for the island's youth and that it develops through various programs that combine mental health, creativity, nature, and new opportunities.
-With this commitment, the institution wants to respond to the real concerns of young people and offer them useful tools for their day-to-day lives, from emotional well-being to personal expression or quality leisure time.
+PalmActive, healthy, and committed young people.
+This is the challenge that the Consell de Mallorca sets for the island's youth and which it develops through various programs that combine mental health, creativity, nature, and new opportunities.
+With this commitment, the institution wants to respond to the real concerns of young people and offer them useful tools for their day-to-day lives, from emotional well-being to personal expression or quality free time.
 In the words of the president of the Consell, Llorenç Galmés, “we have not only the obligation, but the firm will to support our young people and contribute to their integral growth.
-It is, without a doubt, the best investment we can make for Mallorca: betting on the talent, well-being, and development of the capacities of our young people”.
+It is, without a doubt, the best investment we can make for Mallorca: betting on the talent, well-being, and development of the capabilities of our young people”.

-Along these lines, this year the institution has wanted to support Acampallengua with a record financial contribution in its history, as it is an event that, after many years, has consolidated itself as a benchmark in the claim of the importance of its own culture and language and that, moreover, has a program of high-quality activities and concerts, which promote the dynamism and meeting among the young people of Mallorca.
+In this regard, this year the institution has wanted to support Acampallengua with a record financial contribution in its history, as it is an event that, after many years, has established itself as a benchmark in the claim for the importance of its own culture and language and which, moreover, has a program of high-quality activities and concerts that promote dynamism and meeting among the young people of Mallorca.

 Mental health: understanding what is happening to us

 Mental health is increasingly present in our society, and it's no coincidence.
-That's why the Council has launched the 'Dive into Your Emotions' cycle, a space designed for young people to speak clearly about what they feel, without filters or taboos.
+That's why the Consell has launched the "Adéntrate en tus emociones" cycle, a space designed for young people to speak clearly about what they feel, without filters or taboos.

 Cargando